 I recently had the opportunity to “test-drive” a Halo UV vacuum cleaner, and I was very impressed by its design, handling, and germ-killing ability.
 Halo UV vacuums feature a UV-C light bulb that kills viruses, bacteria, dust mite eggs, flea eggs, mold spores, and other germs.
 UV-C light bulbs have been used to kill germs in water treatment plants and hospitals for many years, and more recently, some supermarkets have started using them to sterilize shopping carts.
 Read more about Halo Vacuums

-Welcome to the Healthy Indoor Matters blog!
+Welcome to the Indoor Health Matters blog!
 We have launched this blog to provide the community and our customers with news, advice, and commentary on creating and maintaining a healthy indoor environment.
 Please check back with us often for useful tips and information from the authors, editors, and product experts of Sylvane.

 This blog is maintained by Sylvane.com, a leading provider of air treatment products.